Affiliate links on Android Authority may earn us a commission. Learn more.

 - They make value products, and this can show.
 Onn saves money where it can.
 That includes cheaper build materials, less cutting-edge designs, and so on.
 It's also possible you'll run into weird bugs and other issues with an Onn product you wouldn't have necessarily encountered with a more expensive rival brand.

-First, the Onn 4K Pro supports optional hands-free voice control, which can be toggled on or off in the settings.
-This is an improvement over the Chromecast with Google TV, where you must press a button on the remote to activate Google Assistant.
+There’s a lot of overlap between these two products, but the Onn 4K Pro has a few tricks up its virtual sleeve you won’t find with Google’s streaming device such as hands-free voice control, which can be toggled on or off in the settings.
+This is an improvement over the Chromecast with Google TV and Google TV Streameer, where you must press a button on the remote to activate Google Assistant.
 The voice control is especially useful for quickly pausing or unpausing media without searching for the remote first — essential in my loud and chaotic home where the remote often goes missing.
 Thankfully, the Onn 4K Pro can also locate the remote by just asking Google to find it, and I tested it out and found it worked throughout my 1,400-square-foot house.
-For me personally, one of the most disappointing things about the Chromecast with Google TV was the lack of a remote finder, so this is a major plus.
+The Google TV Streamer also has a way to ring its remote, though you have to push a physical button on the device to do it.

 The Onn 4K Pro can locate the remote by just asking Google to find it.